liqvidjs/liqvidjs.org/docs/guide/recording.md

 :::warning

 The audio recording produced by the browser will not have the metadata needed for seeking.
-To fix the recording: <pre class="language-bash command-line" data-prompt="$"><code>ffmpeg -i audio.webm -strict -2 audio-fixed.webm mv audio-fixed.webm audio.webm</code></pre>
+To fix the recording and make it available as mp4: <pre class="language-bash command-line" data-prompt="$"><code>liqvid audio convert audio.webm</code></pre>

 :::